Privacy Policy

 CONTACT

 If you have any questions about this Policy, or would like to exercise your rights with respect to your personal information, send us an email via [email protected].
-The contact details of the Data Protection Compliance Manager are as follows: Alexander Stephany who can be contacted on [email protected].
-If you have any questions about this Policy, or want to complain about how we handle your personal information, Alexander Stephany, would be happy to help.
+The contact details of the Data Protection Officer Stuart Murray who can be contacted on [email protected].
+If you have any questions about this Policy, or want to complain about how we handle your personal information, Stuart Murray, would be happy to help.

 Cookie policy